Michigan Car Shipping: 2026 Costs & Routes

 Flexible dates

 Flexible pickup and delivery dates reduce shipping costs.
-A five-day window gives carriers more scheduling options.
-This flexibility lets them optimize routes and pass savings directly to you.
+Offer carriers a five-day window for both pickup and delivery.
+This scheduling flexibility helps carriers optimize routes and pass savings to you.

 8